seiscomp-macOS/seiscomp/README.md

 ### macOS Prerequisites

-This will compile SeisComP natively on macOS for Mac INTEL or Mac Silicon.
+This will compile SeisComP natively on macOS for both Mac INTEL or Mac Silicon architectures (M1, M2, M3).
-Tested on macOS Ventura 13.6.1 on Mac INTEL and Mac Silicon architectures (M1, M2).
+Tested on macOS Ventura 13.x and Sonoma 14.x on Mac INTEL and Mac Silicon.
-It should also work on the latest macOS Sonoma.

 - Install Xcode Development Tools

+First we need to install the Development tools (Command Line Tools).
 Note that the full Xcode Development Tools from "Mac App Store" is *not* required.
-Just install the Dev Tools from the Terminal instead:

-Open your Terminal.app and install XCode command line tools with command:
+Open your "Terminal.app" and install Xcode command line tools with command:

 `xcode-select --install`